Norfolk and Suffolk police: Victims and witnesses hit by data breach

 - Published

-A total of 1,230 people, including victims of crime and witnesses, have had their data breached by Norfolk and Suffolk Police, the forces said.
+A total of 1,230 people, including victims of crime and witnesses, have had their data breached by Norfolk and Suffolk police forces.

 The constabularies said the personal information was included in Freedom of Information responses due to a "technical issue".

-They said the data was hidden from anyone opening the files, but it should not have been included.
+They said the data was hidden from anyone opening the files but should not have been included.

 The forces apologised for the incident.